 You can also navigate to Behavior → Site Content → All Pages report.

-How to evaluate and benchmark time on page
+How to evaluate and benchmark average time on page

 Once you know where and how to locate your time on page metric, the next step is to assess the results and determine where you can improve.
-However, keep in mind that a “good time on page” varies based on a lot of different factors.
+However, when conducting a time on page benchmark, keep in mind that a “good time on page” varies based on a lot of different factors.

 One study shows that the average time that a site visitor spends on a webpage is 52 seconds across all industries.
 You can compare your metric to this standard to get a benchmark of your website’s performance.
 But a better mindset is to just focus on continual improvement of your metrics compared to your site’s past data.